simonpasi96/Square-packing/README.md

 # Square-packing
- Packing squares inside a square for Unity, in C#.
+ Packing squares inside a square for Unity in C#.

 ![Preview](preview.jpg)